-Access Type: This specifies the WAN connection type of the link.
+Access Type: Specifies the WAN connection type of the link.

-- Public Internet: Indicates the link is connected to the Internet via an Internet Service Provider (ISP).
+- Public Internet: Indicates the link is connected to the Internet via an ISP.

 - Private Intranet: Indicates the link is connected to one or more sites within the SD-WAN network and cannot connect to locations outside the SD-WAN network.

-- MPLS: This is a specialized variant of Private Intranet.
+- MPLS: Specialized variant of Private Intranet.
 Indicates the link uses one or more DSCP tags to control the Quality of Service between two or more points on an Intranet and cannot connect to locations outside of the SD-WAN network.

-- ISP Name: Name of the service provider.
+- ISP Name: The name of the service provider.

 - Link Name: Auto-populated based on the previous inputs.